 Meanwhile, the cultural appetites of The Gang having been assuaged, they began making plans for escape.

-Chris was going to stay with Monika, who was going to drive Sabrina to Gabi’s flat.
+Chris was going to stay with Monika, who was first going to drive Sabrina to Gabi’s flat.

 Tommy had found two Danish girls who had a car and wanted to see some of the underground bars that Tommy had told them about.
 He conferred with Richard.
 Andreas came over and asked what the plan was.
 Tommy decided.
 He, the two Danes, Andreas and Richard would go to Friedrichshain, Richard suggesting Café Kinski.